DefectDojo/django-DefectDojo/docs/content/en/usage/features.md

 ```json
 {"ScannerName":["field1", "field2"]}
 ```
+The environment variable will override the settings in `settings.dist.py`, replacing by matching the keys.

 The parameter `HASHCODE_ALLOWED_FIELDS` list the fields from finding table that were tested and are known to be working when